 Ashley is the founder and CEO of RIZZARR, the social media platform built by Millennials, for the Millennial creator.
-She is also the founder of Millennials Change, an event series created to bring together Millennials and to inspire them to make endless ripples that can positively change the world.
+She is also the founder of Millennials Change, an event series that inspires Change by bringing together Millennials to make endless ripples that have a positive impact on the world.
 Ashley is passionate about using journalism, social media, and live experiences to inform and empower her generation.

 Before starting her journey into entrepreneurship, Ashley was an award-winning journalist.
 She worked as a Multimedia Journalist for USA TODAY Network’s Nation Now.
 She helped create, produce, and host a show for the network called, Long Story Short, and helped with its video series, Inspiration Nation.
 Prior to working at USA TODAY, Ashley worked at WBAL Radio as a Multimedia Reporter and Web Producer.
 Before that, Ashley worked at NBC News as a member of its News Associates Program.
 There, she worked for the Today Show, the Grio, and MSNBC’s Politics Nation with Al Sharpton.

 Just before joining NBC News, Ashley worked in South Africa as a digital reporter and producer for Cue Television as well as a print reporter for Grocott’s Mail Newspaper.
 After these experiences, she was granted a columnist position with Africa.com.
 Her columns sparked a series for the site called, My Journey, My Africa, which allowed readers to post stories about their experiences in Africa.